lhindman/cs121-lab05-2/README.md

 ArrayList<String> hometownList = LabUtility.buildListFromCSV(csvFile,6);
 ```

-Once the lists have been created and populated with data, use the technique demonstrated in the MagicEightBall example to make random selections from each list and store the result to a variable.
+Once the lists have been created and populated with data, use the technique demonstrated in the MagicEightBall example (as well as the HousingCrunch activity) to make random selections from each list and store the result to a variable.
 Finally, use print statements and string concatenation to create the user's future.

 ### Implementation Guide
 1. Expand the folder named MASHGame, copy LabUtility.java from HousingCrunch and open MashGame.java
 2. Design a program to satisfy the requirements in the Problem Description and Program Design sections
-3. Design a program to satisfy the requirements in the Problem Description and Program Design sections
+3. Test the program using the sample user input and compare against the expected output.
 4. Commit the changes to your local repository with a message stating that Lab Activity 3 is completed.
 5. Push the changes from your local repository to the github classroom repository.